Elena Ilinykh

 Elena Ruslanovna Ilinykh (Елена Руслановна Ильиных; born 25 April 1994) is a Russian former competitive ice dancer.
+She is 2014 Sochi Olympic champion.
 With partner Ruslan Zhiganshin, she is the 2015 Russian national champion.

 With former partner Nikita Katsalapov, she is a 2014 Olympic champion in the team event, a 2014 Olympic bronze medalist in ice dancing, a three-time European medalist (silver in 2013 and 2014; bronze in 2012), and the 2010 World Junior champion.
 Also along with former partner Nikita Katsalapov, she is the second-youngest Olympic Ice Dance medalist in history and the junior world record holder for the Original Dance.

 Personal life

 Elena Ilinykh was born in Aktau (Shevchenko), Kazakhstan and raised in Moscow, Russia.
 Her parents divorced when she was two years old.
 From around 2006 to 2008, Ilinykh lived in Michigan with her grandmother and became fluent in English.
 Her mother adopted a two-year-old boy in around 2010.
 As of 2020, Ilinykh is engaged to ballet dancer Sergei Polunin.
 On 16 January 2020, their son, Mir, was born in Miami, Florida, U.S. Mir means 'peace' or 'world' in Russian.
 In April 2022, their second son, Dar, was born.
+On August 25, 2024 Ilinykh married ballet dancer Sergei Polunin after 5 years since the announcement of their engagement.

 Ilinykh is a supporter of the 2022 Russian invasion of Ukraine and performed on Russian TV in support of the invasion.

 Early skating career

 As a child, Ilinykh trained in single skating, under Natalia Dubinskaya, until her mother decided she should try ice dancing.
 She was paired with Nikita Katsalapov, who had trained in the same singles group.
 Irina Lobacheva and Ilia Averbukh were the team's first coaches.

-In 2005, Ilinykh/Katsalapov attended a training camp under Alexander Zhulin — who was preparing Tatiana Navka / Roman Kostomarov for their Olympic gold-medal winning season — but split soon after.
+In 2005, Ilinykh/Katsalapov attended a training camp under Alexander Zhulin — who was preparing Tatiana Navka / Roman Kostomarov for their Olympic gold medal-winning season — but split soon after.
 In 2010, Ilinykh said that they were too young at the time to understand partnership.
 She left Russia and trained in Marina Zueva and Igor Shpilband's group in Canton, Michigan for two years without a partner.

 At some point, she had a brief partnership with Ivan Bukin, the son of 1988 Olympic ice dancing champion Andrei Bukin.